tr00/zola/README.md

-# ZOLA - Zen Optimization Language
+# ZOLA

-A simple high level language which is JIT-compiled to a custom VM.
+A simple high level language which is statically compiled to x86_64 and arm64.
 It focuses on producing efficient code for iterative algorithms.

 ## The Language